a-ndreaaaaa/a-ndreaaaaa/README.md

 Hello!
-I'm Andrea, an incoming PhD student at UCLA Anderson in Behavioral Decision Making.
+I'm Andrea, a PhD student at UCLA Anderson in Behavioral Decision Making.

-I'm interested in decision-making, learning (the human kind, but the machine kind is alright too), and commitment mechanisms.

-Very often, I scrutinise package documentation or replication code.
-Offline, you'll find me painting, baking, or running.
+I'm interested in how our perceptions and beliefs shape our welfare choices, particularly in sustainability, education, and health.

 <!---
 a-ndreaaaaa/a-ndreaaaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.